-Nowadays people need not wait in queue for a long time just to buy a single article.
-However, traditional commerce is still in vogue, but every next person uses the latest mode of trading i.e. electronic commerce (e-commerce) and mobile commerce (m-commerce).
-The former refers to the buying and selling of products and services with the use of electronic systems such as the internet.
-The latter is an extension over the former, in which the commercial activities are conducted, through telecommunication devices.
+In short, the former refers to the buying and selling of products and services with the use of electronic systems such as the internet while the latter is an extension over the former, in which the commercial activities are conducted, through telecommunication devices.
 Take a read of the given article to understand the differences between e-commerce and m-commerce.

 Content: e-commerce Vs m-commerce